 If you engage your mind with something besides the person irritating you, it can help you to stay calm.

 While this is helpful for some annoyances, it may not be helpful for others.
 If the person annoying you is someone you need to be actively engaged in conversation with, it won’t help you to do some other activity.

-5. Calmly, but firmly let them know that their actions are irritating you.
+5. Calmly, but firmly let them know that their actions are irritating you

+The next tip on how to be calm and composed is just to be open with them.
 If someone is annoying you and they can’t otherwise be avoided, calmly and firmly let them know that their behavior is irritating you.
 Sometimes the other person is completely unaware that their behavior is annoying you.